-Developing a workforce program that can support your healthy housing goals is a win-win: 1) creating jobs while 2) ensuring there is a pipeline of trained workers to carry out healthy housing programs, practices, and policies.
+Developing a workforce program that can support your housing goals is a win-win: 1) creating jobs while 2) ensuring there is a pipeline of trained workers to carry out healthy housing programs, practices, and policies.

 Everyone Deserves to Live in a Safe and Healthy Home

 Healthy housing promotes the healthy growth and development of children and has the potential to save billions in health care costs.
 The US Department of Housing and Urban Development (HUD) has identified the eight healthy home principles1 that can promote a safe and healthy life.
 Homes need to be dry, clean, safe, well-ventilated, pest-free, contaminant-free, well-maintained, and thermally controlled, in addition to being accessible and affordable.
 To ensure the health and well-being of residents, cities, towns, and villages need access to a workforce capable of performing inspections, remediations, and home performance improvements.
 An NLC infrastructure job report identified that it took significantly longer to fill infrastructure jobs in cities than non-infrastructure jobs2.
-A municipality must have access to a workforce that can support healthy housing initiatives to alleviate the burden placed on homes and rapidly address housing hazards.
+A municipality must have access to a workforce that can support healthy housing initiatives to alleviate the burden placed on residents and rapidly address housing hazards.

 Three Key Lessons from Successful Workforce Programs